Winter Park & Beyond

 - Who owns Winter Park?

 Winter Park was opened in the 1939/40 season by the City of Denver Colorado.
-The City of Denver entered a partnership with Intrawest, ULC, a Canadian Corporation in 2002 which operates the Winter Park Ski Resort.
+The City of Denver entered a partnership with Intrawest, ULC, a Canadian Corporation in 2002 which operated the Winter Park Ski Resort until this year, Winter Park Resort was purchased by the family that owns Aspen Skiing Co.
+With Denver’s KSL Capital Partner and the new Ownership, the name is Alterra Mountain Co.

 - What is the Elevation of Winter Park?

-The town of Winter Park is located at a elevation of 9,100 feet.
+The town of Winter Park is located at an elevation of 9,100 feet.

 The Winter Park Ski Resort climbs to 10,700 feet and beyond there…